 The Secretariat informed the Sub-committee that the CAS database is now complete and functional and it has an active connection between the size data and the substitution tables used for the CAS estimations.
-As required, the Secretariat also provided updated CAS and CAA matrices for the 2018 Bigeye stock assessment.
+As required, the Secretariat also provided updated CAS and CAA matrices for the 2018 bigeye tuna stock assessment (Anon.
+2018b).